Lisa Abdallah, Nursing

 She praises UMass Lowell’s nursing program for being both “affordable and high quality” and points to the high national board passage rates as proof of its strength.
 “We consistently have our graduates fall into the high ninetieth percentile for passing their boards.
 Last year we had a one hundred percent passage rate.”

-To anyone considering UMass Lowell’s nursing program, she enthuses, “The Nursing Department at UMass Lowell is a great place to study and work.
+To anyone considering UMass Lowell’s nursing program, she enthuses, “The School of Nursing at UMass Lowell is a great place to study and work.
 I really can’t see myself working anywhere else.”